HYLQ Strategy Corp.: HYLQ Strategy Announces Purchase of Additional Hyperliquid Tokens

-Toronto, Ontario--(Newsfile Corp. - September 10, 2025) - HYLQ Strategy Corp.
-(CSE: HYLQ) (formerly, Tony G Co-Investment Holdings Ltd.) (the "Company" or "HYLQ Strategy") is pleased to announce that it has completed the purchase of an aggregate of 5,000 HYPE tokens (the "Tokens"), the native asset of the Hyperliquid ecosystem, as part of its long-term digital asset strategy, at an average purchase price of $53.748 per Token (total purchase price of US$268,740).
-As of the date hereof, the Company currently holds an aggregate of 33,961.53 Tokens.
+Toronto, Ontario--(Newsfile Corp. - September 15, 2025) - HYLQ Strategy Corp.
+(CSE: HYLQ) (formerly, Tony G Co-Investment Holdings Ltd.) (the "Company" or "HYLQ Strategy") is pleased to announce that it has completed the purchase of an aggregate of 5,000 HYPE tokens (the "Tokens"), the native asset of the Hyperliquid ecosystem, as part of its long-term digital asset strategy, at an average purchase price of $52.468 per Token (total purchase price of US$262,340).
+As of the date hereof, the Company currently holds an aggregate of 38,961.53 Tokens.

-"Our approach has never been about making a single, oversized purchase.
-Instead, we intend to accumulate HYPE tokens at fair entry points over time.
-This disciplined strategy allows us to steadily increase our position while maintaining flexibility, all in alignment with our long-term conviction in the Hyperliquid ecosystem."

-In addition, in connection with the Company's previously completed non-brokered private placement which was completed on September 5, 2025 (the "Offering"), the Company has paid Harshell Investments Pty Ltd. a cash advisory fee in the amount of $9,270.

 For more information, please contact: